 - Qigong exercises are low impact and low stress, but if you experience acute back pain, dizziness or nausea when you do them, seek immediate medical attention.

 - Before you start any alternative medical technique, be aware that many have not been scientifically evaluated.
 Often, only limited information is available about their safety and effectiveness.
 Each state and each discipline has its own rules about how alternative medicine practitioners can be professionally licensed.
 If you decide to visit one, choose one licensed by a recognized national organization.
 Consult your primary health care provider about your decision first.
 Keep your doctor informed about the alternative medical technique you undertake.

 Allow us to guide you on this personally.
-Check out our qigong workshops or let’s talk about doing a session for you!
+Check out our Energy Courses and let’s talk about doing a session for you!